adddmdr/flutter_route_generator/README.md

 3. **Use consistent parameter naming**:
    While any naming convention works, consistency improves maintainability.

+4. **Handle subroutes properly**:
+   For screens with nested navigation, implement the `initialSubRoute` parameter.

 ## Troubleshooting

 ### Warning: Could not detect parameter